oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 ```

 Should you apply this plan?
 In this case, you wanted your code to create one user with the specified attributes.
 The plan indicates that one user with those attributes will be created.
-If the plan had suggested changing or destroying infrastructure, or creating several objects when you only intended to create one, you would need to go re-assess your code changes instead of applying it.
+If the plan had suggested changing or destroying infrastructure, or creating several objects when you only intended to create one, you would need to go re-assess your code changes instead of applying them.

 But there are no surprises in the `terraform plan` output, so you can apply the changes with `terraform apply`: